paddyhockey1/Anaheim-Ducks-Fanblog/README.md

 * As a user I would like to receive a password or username reset password so I could create new alternatives without the help of the site's moderators.

+## Testing

+### Register Page

+* When clicked, register page appears as expected

+* Register page allows for entry of username and passowrd and optional email address.

+* User is informed of password rules that must be folowed for site to successfully register user password.

+* Link with login page for existing users works as planned.

+* Non-matching password entries are flagged and the user is asked to enter both password entries for successful registration.